-We’ll hear about rooting android mobile, but don’t know many details about rooting Android.
+We’ll hear about rooting Android Mobiles, but don’t know many details about Android rooting.
 Rooting can be a lot of fun when you get it right.

-So in this article, I’ll be discussing mainly what is rooting mobile, why rooting your android device, the Advantages, and disadvantages of Rooting Android, how to root any android mobile, and how to unroot the android device, etc.
+So in this article, We’ll be discussing mainly what is rooting mobile, the reasons for rooting your android device, the Advantages & disadvantages of Rooting Android, and how to root any android mobile, and how to unroot the android device, etc.

 Another downside of rooting is that if you make some wrong modifications to your device with your escalated permission level, you could easily brick the device compared to a case where you’re using it as a regular user and a simple factory reset can undo whatever you did.